Tabetha's Table

 Step 1

-sliced sourdough bread on a cutting board
+Sliced sourdough bread on a wooden cutting board

 Start by slicing your sourdough into half-inch slices.